 Six drains on the shoulder of the roadway will be replaced with basic engineering structures that provide enhanced reduction of sediment prior to discharge into Totem Lake.

-The project will begin in May, with 45 days contracted for project completion.
+The project is expected to begin in late July, with 45 days contracted for project completion.
 Work will occur on weekdays, and no night work is expected.
 The bike lane will be impacted during construction on this steep hill but no lane closures are expected.